wooorm/parse-latin/Readme.md

 ---

-Basically, parse-latin splits text into white space, word, and punctuation tokens. parse-latin start out with a pretty easy definition, one that most other tokenizers use:
+Basically, parse-latin splits text into white space, word, and punctuation tokens. parse-latin starts out with a pretty easy definition, one that most other tokenizers use:

 - A “word” is one or more letter or number characters;
 - A “white space” is one or more white space characters;